Where do I begin?

 You can also reduce costs and avoid some of the main challenges associated with training with the following practices:

 - Implement on-the-job training.
 Before incurring costs for formal training elsewhere, think about ways to boost your initial, in-house training and onboarding activities.
 Consider starting a one-on-one mentorship program for workers to learn from managers or other staff members who have skills they want.
 Making sure trainers themselves are well-trained will be key to setting standards for high performance.
-Allowing new employees to observe current staff and management can be a helpful first step before jumping into hands-on training.
+Some new employees may learn best by observing current staff and management before jumping into hands-on training while others may learn best through hands-on training from the start.
 For more tips, see “The Best Ways to Do On-the-Job Training” from The Balance.

 - Access state and federal grants, tax credits, and training programs.
 Federal and state government agencies offer monetary and programmatic support to small businesses to help train their employees and find talented workers.
 For more on how to find and apply for funding, see the U.S. Department of Labor (DOL) Career Onestop Business Center guide to Funding Employee Training.
 You can also search for a Federal Employment Training Program in your state through Career Onestop’s Service Locator.
 Finally, the DOL’s Employment and Training Administration connects users to an array of government workforce development services to help you find and keep talented employees, including through government-sponsored pre-employment training programs.